huytofu/huytofu.ML_Projects/Brazil Ecommerce/README.md

 3. Utilizing many ML models to perform classification of customer (whether they will return or not after 1st purchase) and regression of Future Sales
 4. Building & deploying a neural net using Keras to try solving the problem

-**5. Objective met?
+### Objective met?
 FAILED.
-Though i did learn many things carrying out this  project**
+Though i did learn many things carrying out this  project